Shradha99/Game-of-Life/README.md

 An intermediate one-line buffer stores the future state of a line for time-being and after its values have been copied to the relevant buffer(buff1 or buff2), it is deleted.

 The two buffers have been used instead of a complete new array for the purpose of saving memory.

+Source.cpp contains the code.
+Game of life demo.txt conatins a snippet of the output showing the original generation as well as the next two generations.